Society-In-Shadow/ExpressedRealms/Readme.md

 * Connection Tab
   * Hostname/Address - expressed-realms-db
   * Port - 5432
-  * Maintenance Database - From the env file: DB_Name
+  * Maintenance Database - From the env file: DB_Name (Case Sensitive)
   * UserName - From the env file: DB_User
   * Password - From the env file: DB_Password
   * Remember Password - Enable it